GNF - Drinking Cups for Drinking Water

 Project partners:

-Augsut 2009 / August 2015
+August 2009 / August 2015

-Kenya, Ivory Coast, Senegal, South Africa
+Ivory Coast, Kenya, Malawi, Namibia, Senegal, South Africa, Tanzania

 Hannover 96, IG Rote Kurve – 96 Supporters Club

-Habitat for Humanity, Action pour le Developpement et l´Encadrement Rural (ADER), FORWAC (Friends of Rural Women and Children)
+Action pour le Developpement et l´Encadrement Rural (ADER), Ivory Coast